FITZGIBBONS & COMPANY LIMITED

 10) FORCE MAJEURE

-a) The Company shall not be held liable or deemed to be responsible for any delays or failure in performance under the Terms resulting from acts beyond its control, including but not limited to: Acts of God, acts or regulations of any government or supranational authority, war or national emergency, terrorist activities, industrial action, accident or fire.
+The Company shall not be held liable or deemed to be responsible for any delays or failure in performance under the Terms resulting from acts beyond its control, including but not limited to: Acts of God, acts or regulations of any government or supranational authority, war or national emergency, terrorist activities, industrial action, accident or fire.

 11) LEGAL NOTICE

-a) Any provision of the Terms declared void or unenforceable by any competent authority or court shall, to the extent of such invalidity or unenforceability, be deemed severable and the other provisions shall continue unaffected.
+Any provision of the Terms declared void or unenforceable by any competent authority or court shall, to the extent of such invalidity or unenforceability, be deemed severable and the other provisions shall continue unaffected.

-12) YOUR RIGHT TO CANCEL
+12) NOTICE OF RIGHT TO CANCEL

 a) The Client has the right to cancel the Legal Services within the Cancellation Period as determined by The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.

 b) The Client has the right to cancel the Legal Services within 14 Calender Days of instructing the Company (“the Cancellation Period”)

 c) The Client may be required to pay for Legal Services provided if provision of the Legal Services has commenced with the Client’s written agreement prior to the end of the Cancellation Period.

 d) Cancellation Notices must be sent to the Company at the following addresses:

 (i) A Cancellation Notice sent by post or delivered by hand must be sent to: 266 Selsdon Road, South Croydon, Surrey CR2 7AA; and